Anunth-R/Fast-Robots/lab1.md

 ## Sending Messages with an Array

 Instead of continuously sending messages, another method of data transmission is to populate an array with a bunch of messages and then loop through the array and transmit those messages.
 To do this, I defined a global array with 50 slots called time_stamps.
-I then wrote an Arduino command SEND_TIME_DATA that populated this array with timestamps using a for loop.
-After that, I wrote a second loop that traverses the array and sends the timestamp and corresponding message number to Python.
-All 50 messages were sent in around 1ms indicating a much faster data transfer rate when sending messages already stored in an array.
+I then populated this array with timestamps and then sent them to Python.
+All 50 messages were sent in around 1ms indicating a much faster data transfer rate.

 On the Arduino side: